 Vast amount of resources available to customers and accessibility across all 50 states

 The expansive nature of the Blue Cross Blue Shield network works both for and against the company.
 The vast amount of resources available to customers and the accessibility across all 50 states is definitely a huge plus, and the company goes to some lengths to make its customer-facing operations as easy to use as possible.
 The fact that customers will be serviced by the local healthcare partner does mean that experiences can vary significantly depending on which state they live in.
 These regional differences are definitely a factor in choosing a health insurance plan, but in general, the fact that BCBS is accepted at such a large number of medical facilities is the winning factor.
 This makes it our top pick when it comes to best health insurance companies.

-- Read the review: Blue Cross Blue Shield
+- Read our Blue Cross Blue Shield review

 2. Aetna: Best value